CORNELSEN DIAGNOSTIC CENTER

 Frequently, children with learning disabilities have other issues that can compound academic problems.
 These can include ADHD, Autism, depression, anxiety, low self concept, behavior disorders and other mental health concerns.
 As a part of the psychological evaluation, the Center’s licensed professionals can provide a medical diagnosis based upon the DSM5, and come up with a treatment plan to improve performance at school, at home, and in the community.

 OCCUPATIONAL THERAPY EVALUATIONS

 This evaluation will identify any areas of concern, and will provide recommendations to help each child improve upon his or her functional skills.
-Parents can watch the evaluation through a one-way mirror, or sit with their child during testing.
-Parents will meet with the occupational therapy staff to discuss the evaluation results, and will receive a written report.
+Parents will meet with the occupational therapy evaluator to discuss the evaluation results, and will receive a written report.

 Many speech issues can be developmentally appropriate.
 However, when a problem prevails, parents should consult with a professional to make sure interventions are not needed.
 The Learning Center’s speech evaluation can identify issues including Apraxia, stuttering, difficulty with certain letter sounds, and other articulation issues.

 A language evaluation can identify any issues a child may be having that affect his or her ability to understand what is said to them, follow oral or written directions, organize his or her thoughts so that others can understand what they are trying to convey, and/or use appropriate social language.

 Different standardized tests are used to evaluate each child.
 After testing is completed, the Learning Center’s speech/language pathologist will go over the testing results, and parents will receive a written report of the findings.